0xcart/artemis/README.md

 ### Update the launch.json settings in the .vscode folder

 Update the `serverpath` value to match your system configuration.
 Also update the `cpuFrequency`, `swoFrequency`, and `device` values to match your Artemis board.
+For most SparkFun Artemis boards the default values should be correct.

 ```json
 {